Shippable/docs/sources/platform/runtime/overview.md

 	* Having to install multiple different tools/versions like Chef, Puppet, and Terraform as different teams use different tools.
 * Reduce build time by leveraging caching instead of constantly prepping the environment to run your job.
 * Not worrying about repeatability in the process as all the config and settings are not ad hoc, i.e. error prone.
-* Reduce the cost of build infrastructure by leveraging dynamic node creation.
+* Reduce the cost of build infrastructure by leveraging On-demand node creation.
 Most organizations have less than 5% utilization of their build environment.
 * Ability to run your build environment behind a firewall and still leverage the SaaS-based DevOps Assembly Line platform.

 ## Components of Job Runtime